 The Fiber Optic Takeover

 Fiber optic networking is slowly replacing copper as the standard for high speed data transfers.
-While copper has the disadvantage of requiring more expensive equipment and training, the extra expenses are well worth the monumental gains in speed and efficiency.
+While fiber has the disadvantage of requiring more expensive equipment and training, the extra expenses are well worth the monumental gains in speed and efficiency.
 Installing a fiber network can help you transmit more info with greater fidelity over longer distances.
 It also provides added security, and is more resistant to electrical interference than traditional cooper cabling.